 We are all busy people.
 Too often, our crowded schedules get in the way of achieving bigger opportunities, like improving our event websites – or at least that’s what we tell ourselves.

 Established teams can quickly fall into complacency without giving their event site a second strategic thought, because when it was first launched, it was new, it was catchy, and if it achieved some basic goal at all, then it was probably written off as a success.
 Over time, it can become a patchwork quilt of mismatched ideas and tactics: a little venue information here, a few registration questions there, and potentially content overload everywhere!

 As a self-proclaimed event management software expert, I’ve seen so many instances where planners try to cut corners by taking last year’s website and using it for this year.
 By piling content on top of content, the end result is an underperforming, counterproductive site that drives participants away from you and you further away from your goals.
-In today’s environment, your website only levels the playing field, so it would help to revisit your website strategy for every event whether it’s old or new.
+In today’s world, your website only levels the playing field, so it would help to revisit your strategy every now and again.

-I’ll offer some simple examples of how you can incorporate each of these components into your event website, but first, let’s talk about the elements of a poorly designed website:
+I’ll offer some simple examples of how you can incorporate each of these components into your website, but first, let’s talk about the elements of a poor design:

 awkward positioning on the page